-If you are a gay, bisexual or man who has sex with men (gbMSM), it is recommended by the National Immunisation Committee (NIAC) that you are vaccinated against hepatitis A, hepatitis B and HPV (human papillomavirus).
+If you are a gay or bisexual man, a man who has sex with men (gbMSM) or are transgender, it is recommended by the National Immunisation Committee (NIAC) that you are vaccinated against hepatitis A, hepatitis B and HPV (human papillomavirus).
+A vaccine is a substance that improves immunity (protection) to a particular disease.

 Vaccines can protect you against many harmful diseases before you come into contact with them.
 Vaccines are safe and effective.

 Hepatitis A and hepatitis B are viruses that infect the liver.
 Hepatitis A usually causes a mild illness and occasionally can cause more severe illness.
 Hepatitis A has been increasingly affecting men who have sex with men across Europe, including Ireland.
 Hepatitis B is a major cause of serious liver diseases such as cirrhosis and liver cancer that affect millions of people worldwide.
+Both hepatitis A and B can be prevented with vaccination.
+The hepatitis vaccines are freely available in public STI clinics.

 The vaccine is usually given over a period of six months and usually involves three injections.
 You’ll be asked to return after you have completed the course for a blood test to check how you have responded.
 Some people respond really well and never need to be checked again.
 Some people respond less well and may need boosters in the future.
 A small number of people don’t respond to the vaccine.